Home

 First, we split the pack into two parts: the part before the joker and the part after the joker.
 The part before the joker is "Part 1b", the part after the joker is "Part 2".
 We put "Part 2" and the joker in a safe place for later.

 We write out a Decoding Row as we would do normally.
-It will contain all the possible cards in a pack in order, from the ace of spades to the king of diamonds.
+It will contain all the possible cards in a pack in order, from the ace of spades to the king of diamonds for each suit.

 Step 1: We need to recreate the contents and layout of the missing "Part 1a".
 To do this, we look through "Part 1b".
 If a card in our Decoding Row appears in "Part 1b", we put a 0 underneath its entry.
 We put a 0 against the entry because if a card is in "Part 1b", it could not have been in "Part 1a".
 When we have been through "Part 1b", we mark 1s under the other cards in the row.
 [We know that if a card is not in "Part 1b", then it must have originally been in "Part 1a".]

 In our example, the ace of spades is in "Part 1b", so we put a zero against it in our row.
-The 2 and 3 of spades are similarly in "Part 1b", so they get zeroes too.
-After going through the whole of "Part 1b", it turns out that the 4 of spades is not there, so it gets a 1, nor is the 7 of Spades etc etc etc.
+The 2 and 3 of spades are similarly in "Part 1b", so they get zeroes too, and so on.

 [A picture of the process of going through the cards in "Part 1b" one by one to create the original order and contents of "Part 1a":]